Wiedmolol/CQAutomater/README.md

 # v 0.9
 #### General:
 Implemented Task Queue - now game requests will be added to queue to prevent request spam;
+Added bugs so I can fix them later. :D

 #### Auto-AH:
 Fully implemented.